 The Chianti Classico wine named “Gran Selezione” is a recent invention.
-In fact, it was introduced by the Chianti Classico consortium only in 2013, together with other modifications to the regulation with the aim to raise the quality level of our denomination.
+In fact, the Chianti Classico consortium introduced it only in 2013, together with other modifications to the regulation with the aim to raise the quality level of our denomination.

 Gran Selezione thus represents the top tier of the quality pyramid for the wines of the Black Rooster.
 It is a wine that can only be produced with estate-grown grapes and that needs to comply with certain high-level chemical and physical parameters and more stringent organoleptic characteristics.

-Many wineries decided to bottle some batches of the 2010 vintage as “Gran Selezione”, that initially had been destined to be labeled as “Riserva” wine, and thanks to the extraordinary vintage (2010 was one of the best vintages in recent years) they could already meet the requirements for the new typology.
+Many wineries decided to bottle batches of the 2010 vintage as “Gran Selezione”, initially destined to be labeled as “Riserva” wine, but thanks to the extraordinary vintage (2010 was one of the best vintages in recent years) they could already meet the requirements for the new typology.

-In contrast, other winemakers were not as happy about the introduction of a third category that, according to them, could risk to lower the quality level of the other two categories (Annata and Riserva), and they decided to not produce any Gran Selezione wines.
+In contrast, other winemakers were not as happy about the introduction of a third category that, according to them, could risk lowering the quality level of the other two categories (Annata and Riserva), and they decided to not produce any Gran Selezione wines.

 The start of the “experimentation”

-At the same time, we wanted to as far as possible prevent a lowering of the quality of Annata and Riserva as the protesting winemakers feared would happen in general.
+At the same time, we wanted to prevent a lowering of the quality of Annata and Riserva, as far as possible, which is what the protesting winemakers feared, generally.

-In order to deal with this new and stimulating challenge we decided to begin in the vineyard, as we did not want to follow the decision of many others to bottle previous vintages as Gran Selezione that, in reality, had been destined for other purposes.
+In order to deal with this new and stimulating challenge, we decided to begin in the vineyard.
+We did not want to follow the decision of many others to bottle previous vintages as Gran Selezione that, in reality, had been destined for other purposes.
 Instead, we selected a specific vineyard plot from which to start sourcing grapes for our first Gran Selezione as of the 2013 harvest.